Goals

 Visit our project gallery to see a sampling of projects from our past students.
 We are so so proud of the creations of our past students – impressive, inventive, and fun!
 You'll get started in earnest on the project next week, but we set aside a little time in this week's lab for a group discussion to preview the general guidelines and spark your creativity about possible directions you could take in your project.
 If you have questions about the project arrangements or are curious about any of our past projects, please ask us for more info, we love to talk about the neat work we've seen our students do.
 If you have ideas already fomenting, share with the group to find synergy and connect with possible teammates.
 Project teams are most typically pairs, although occasionally we have allowed solo or trios by special request.

-Before leaving, submit the lab exit form to let us how the lab went for you and note any issues needing followup.
 The key goals for this lab are to leave with working code for client use of interrupts and feel ready for starting on Assignment 7.
+6